triedel42/triedel42.github.io/tips-and-tricks.md

 ## Installing packages
 Homebrew can be [installed without root][brew_noroot], allowing you to install [packages][brew_formulae] with `brew install <package>`

-## Write your own tests!
+## Write your own tests
-You *will* find mistakes.
+You *will* find mistakes, I promise.
 I use [GoogleTest][gtest] for this, becausee it gives me pretty output without any work.
 With GoogleTest a simple test case looks like this.
 ```c
 #include <gtest/gtest.h>